WhitePhant0m/AOE-Wiki/docs/index.md

 This is the official wiki for packs made by the AOE team.

-Here you can find information about our packs, tips, and how-to's for in-game and out.
+Here you can find information about our packs, tips, and how-to's for in-game and out..

 ---